-AKAVA’s four principal therapeutic areas are: (1) amyotrophic lateral sclerosis and other upper motor neuron diseases, (2) hepatocellular carcinoma, (3) neurodegenerative diseases and melanoma, and (4) epilepsy and neuropathic pain.
+AKAVA’s three principal therapeutic areas are: (1) amyotrophic lateral sclerosis and other upper motor neuron diseases, (2) hepatocellular carcinoma, and (3) neurodegenerative diseases and melanoma.

 - Amyotrophic lateral sclerosis

 AKV9 is a protein aggregation inhibitor that was identified to be the first compound to improve the health of upper motor neurons that degenerate in motor neuron diseases, such as amyotrophic lateral sclerosis (ALS), primary lateral sclerosis (PLS), hereditary spastic paraplegia (HSP), and ALS/frontotemporal lobar degeneration (FTLD).

 Amyotrophic lateral sclerosis (ALS) is a rare neurodegenerative disease characterized by selective premature degeneration and death of upper (cortical) and lower (spinal) motor neurons, leading to atrophy of muscles controlling voluntary actions, such as walking and breathing.
 The disease leads to progressive paralysis of muscles and loss of control of vital functions, leading to death in 2-5 years (average) from diagnosis, although 20% of patients live more than 5 years and 10% more than 10 years.

 The sporadic form of ALS occurs without a known family history and represents 85-90% of the cases.
 The familial form is inherited and comprises 10-15% of the cases.
 Although the exact mechanism of ALS is unknown, and, most likely, multiple mechanisms are involved, one common feature found in both forms of ALS is abnormal protein aggregation.

 - Approximately 5,000-10,000 people (2-3 individuals per 100,000) are diagnosed with ALS each year.